 Key Takeaways

-- Semaglutide is paid monthly, with prices ranging from $179 for compounded versions to over $1,300 for name brands, while bariatric surgery costs $15,000 to $25,000 upfront plus potential follow-up expenses.
+- Semaglutide is paid monthly, with prices without insurance ranging from $900 to over $1,800+ for name brands, while bariatric surgery costs $15,000 to $25,000 upfront plus potential follow-up expenses.

 - Insurance coverage varies widely, with semaglutide often excluded for weight loss, and surgery typically requiring prior authorization based on medical necessity.